Parental Relocation in Tennessee

 Contact us today if you or your former spouse is planning a move

 With ample experience in the complexities of parental relocation issues, our attorneys at Miller Upshaw Family Law, PLLC have helped both custodial and noncustodial parents in Tennessee protect their rights and the best interests of their children.
-Contact us by phone at 615-391-4200 or online to schedule a consultation at our Nashville office.
+Contact us by phone at 615-391-4200 or online to schedule an in-person or video consultation at our Nashville office.